jstetich/CBEP_OA/Graphics/Revised_Graphics.md

 and was intended to test available technologies as well as gain operational experience working with acidification monitoring.

-In this Notebook, we develop the primary graphics used to examine acidification in Casco Bay Estuary partnership’s 2020 State of the Bay report.
+In this Notebook, we develop revised versions of the primary graphics used to examine acidification in Casco Bay Estuary partnership’s 2020 State of the Bay report, along with related graphics that wqe did not end up using in the report.

 # Load Libraries